 Who in a leadership positions ALLOWS THIS?
 So, we now have a contract for a home we DID NOT choose.
 They have made extensive changes & it no longer accommodates our NEEDS!
 To say we are devastated is an understatement.

 I would not recommend this builder to anyone.
 I wish to God I had gone with another builder.
 I have spoken to so many with similar experiences, but EVERYONE says, “we went through a lot but I cannot believe what you have been put through.”
 I now have to pursue the only options available since we don’t know where we will be by the end of the year and that is to contact the Disabled Veteran’s consumer Affairs office at the Georgia Bar association and other agencies recommended by the city, real estate commissions and legal professionals.

-Century should be ashamed, but I’m sure they are not….who are we?1
+Century should be ashamed, but I’m sure they are not….who are we?
+1

-Review about: Century Communities Home Buying.
+Product or Service Mentioned: Century Communities Home Buying.

 Reason of review: Poor customer service.